wikuo/nanotom_processing_tools/NanotomFitGauss/README.md

+# NanotomFitGauss.m
-This script reads a Nanotom .vol file, calculates the histogram and tries to fit it with a number of Gaussian curves
+This MATLAB-script reads a Nanotom .vol file, calculates the histogram and tries to fit it with a number of Gaussian curves